Domestic Abuse

 • There are over 2 million reported cases of domestic abuse each year in the UK alone, with men, women and people from all age groups, ethnicities and cultures, included both as perpetrators and victims.

-• Domestic abuse is a key driver in suicide numbers for men and women, with close to 50% of all UK suicides being linked to domestic abuse.
+• Domestic abuse is a key driver in fuelling the suicide numbers for men and women.

 • The annual social and economic costs of domestic abuse have been estimated to reach as much as £66 billion a year in the UK alone.

-As a lived-experience survivor of domestic abuse, TEDx speaker and CPD accredited trainer, I will draw on some of my story, as well as wider research, to develop your understanding of how domestic abuse unfolds, the challenges in reaching out for help and how to best support your colleagues.
+As a lived-experience survivor of domestic abuse, TEDx speaker and CPD accredited trainer, I will draw on my story, as well as wider research, to develop your understanding of how domestic abuse unfolds, the challenges in reaching out for help and how to best support the people you care about.

 Areas explored:

-1. How people from all walks of life, can easily fall into abusive relationships.
+1. How people from all walks of life, get embroiled in abusive relationships.

-2. What life is like, day-to-day for people caught in abusive relationships, from the impact on employment to wider family relationships, their self confidence and decision making.
+2. What life is like, day-to-day, for people caught in abusive relationships, from the impact on employment performance, to wider family relationships, their self confidence and decision making.

 3. Why people stay in abusive relationships and become their abuser’s greatest defender and excuse maker.